mgifford/reader-mode-testing/README.md

        used to indicate a word as a variable).</li>
 </ul>

-<p> vSome of the elements tested above are typically displayed in a monospace
+<p>v Some of the elements tested above are typically displayed in a monospace
 font, often using the <em>same</em> presentation for all of them.
 This tests whether that is the case on your browser:</p>